unglock/spa-js-ROUTER/README.md

 ![](ksqlDB.gif)

-We can also detect when the retrained model is
+We can also detect when the retrained model is applied because the